davidwshg/get-started-express/README.md

 # get-started-express

-Setup for Express application, this project include features like Typescript, TSLint, Dockerfile, Docker Compose, Elastic Beanstalk config, Circle CI config, Debugger config, Jest and some basic packages.
+Setup for Express with typescript application.

 ## Getting Started